Wright State University: History

-Founding

 Wright State University first opened in 1964 as a branch campus of Miami University and Ohio State University, occupying only a single building.
 Groundwork on forming the institution began in 1961 during a time when the region lacked a public university for higher education.
 A community-wide fundraising effort was conducted in 1962 to establish the university, and the campaign raised the $3 million needed in seed money.
 Much of the land that the campus was built on was donated by the United States Air Force from excess acreage of Wright-Patterson Air Force Base.

 The Ohio General Assembly passed legislation in 1965 that transformed the branch campus into a separate institution with its own Advisory Committee on November 5, 1965.
 It was anticipated the campus would achieve full independent status by 1967 with its rapidly increasing enrollment of full-time students, projected to reach 5,000 within two years.
 On October 1, 1967, the campus officially became Wright State University following a decision by the Ohio Board of Regents.
 The name honors the Wright brothers, well-known Dayton residents who are credited with inventing the world's first successful airplane.
 In 1969, a 173 acre branch campus opened on the shore of Grand Lake St. Marys in Celina, Ohio.

-2017–present
+During the 2008 United States presidential campaign, Republican nominee John McCain announced his selection of Sarah Palin as his running mate and choice for vice president on August 29, 2008, at Wright State.
+The campaign winner Barack Obama held a major rally at Wright State during the campaign as well.
+On September 23, 2015, the Commission on Presidential Debates named Wright State the host for the first 2016 United States presidential debate, which was scheduled for September 26, 2016 at the Nutter Center.
+On July 19, 2016, Wright State University backed out of the debate, citing inability to cover the cost of security.

-Wright State University celebrated its 50th anniversary in 2017, creating a website to highlight milestones and events throughout the university's history.
-The celebration culminated at Homecoming on September 30 – October 1, 2017.
+Wright State University celebrated its 50th anniversary in 2017, culminating with a homecoming event.
 That same year, the university officially became tobacco-free on its Dayton and Lake campuses.